From:

 Growth for growth's sake has not always been the goal of policy makers.
 Decisions were made during the 1930's and 1940's which led us down the road of excess consumption and waste which we find ourselves on today.

-Early this century technological innovations had increased productivity to the point where one commentator suggested we were suffering from "consumptive indigestion resulting from the outright satiation of human wants."
+Early in the 1900s technological innovations had increased productivity to the point where one commentator suggested we were suffering from "consumptive indigestion resulting from the outright satiation of human wants."
 Events from the era demonstrated . . . "that free time was the natural result of technology advances and that workers had a choice only as to the form that free time would take: leisure or unemployment.

 The Labour Movement responded by campaigning for shorter working hours and were successful at reducing the work week from 70 to 60 to 50 to 40 hours.
 However, levels of productivity continued to rise and unemployment persisted.